elastic/integrations/packages/azure_billing/docs/README.md

 6. Don't enter anything for Redirect URI.
 It's optional; the Agent doesn't use it.
 7. Select Register to complete the initial app registration.

-Take note of the following values.
+Take note of the following value.
 We will use it in the Settings section later:

 `Client ID`: use the content of the "Application (client) ID."

 You now have a new App Registration ready for the next steps.

-### Add Credentials
+#### Add Credentials

 Credentials allow your application to access Azure APIs and authenticate itself, requiring no interaction from a user at runtime.